SergioETrillo/getting-and-cleaning-data-project/README.md

 (as per https://class.coursera.org/getdata-013/forum/thread?thread_id=30)

-Please note that if open in notepad there won´t be a clean way of viewing all data.
+Please note that if open in notepad there wonÂ´t be a clean way of viewing all data.

 This output is a table of 180 rows and 68 columns.
 180 rows because there are 30 individuals performing 6 different activities.
 68 columns because they are 66 the variables related with mean and standard deviation as required in the project, plus 2 more columns for the activity and the subject ID.